majkelw/ppkwu_lab2/README.md

 ## Documentation String API

 ### Description
-Api to parse the given string, it counts upper and lower case letters, digits and special characters.
+API to parse the given string, it counts upper and lower case letters, digits and special characters.

 |type|endpoint|parameter|